Welcome to the web page for Laurie Frink.

 In addition, it is to announce the creation of the Laurie Frink Career Grant.

-The mission of this grant is to offer to a young brass player an opportunity for serious study.
+The mission of this grant is to offer to a young brass player an opportunity for serious study or to undertake a creative project.
 Watching some of her students struggle with the financial burden was heartbreaking to Laurie.
 Whenever possible, she would put them on her own personal scholarship – free lessons.
 The goal is to be a grant of $10,000 awarded to an extraordinarily talented player every two years: a grant that would be life changing.

 News Update: Sept 2014